Professional edition active

 Symptoms and Signs of Celiac Disease

-The clinical presentation varies; no typical presentation exists.
+The clinical presentation varies enough that no typical presentation exists.
 Some patients are asymptomatic or have only signs of nutritional deficiency.
 Others have significant gastrointestinal symptoms.

 Celiac disease can manifest in infancy and childhood after introduction of cereals into the diet.
 The child has failure to thrive, apathy, anorexia, pallor, generalized hypotonia, abdominal distention, and muscle wasting.
 Stools are soft, bulky, clay-colored, and foul-smelling.
 Older children may present with anemia or failure to grow normally.

-About 10% of patients have dermatitis herpetiformis, an intensely pruritic papulovesicular rash that is symmetrically distributed over the extensor areas of the elbows, knees, buttocks, shoulders, and scalp.
+Approximately 17% of patients have dermatitis herpetiformis, an intensely pruritic papulovesicular rash that is symmetrically distributed over the extensor areas of the elbows, knees, buttocks, shoulders, and scalp (1).
 This rash can be induced by a high-gluten diet.

 Dermatitis Herpetiformis on the Elbows